cs50nestm/web/gettingstarted/README.md

 First Program: Hello

-First we made a folder `hello` by typing `mkdir hello` into our terminal.
+We started by typing into the terminal to create a folder `hello` by executing `mkdir hello` next to the `$` prompt.
 Then we moved into that folder by changing director in the terminal, `cd hello`.

 We created a new code file in that folder, `hello.c` by typing `code hello.c`.